ncatlab/nlab-content/pages/18181.md

 #### Transcendental Logic

 Achourioti and van Lambalgen (June and November 2011) offered a formalization of Kant's logic in terms of [[geometric logic]].
-For the development of Kant's distinction between general logic and transcendental logic Kant's _[[Attempt to Introduce the Concept of Negative Quantities into Philosophy]]_ from 1763 constitutes a crucial step.
+In the development of Kant's distinction between general logic and transcendental logic Kant's _[[Attempt to Introduce the Concept of Negative Quantities into Philosophy]]_ from 1763 constitutes a crucial step.

 ###Transcendental Doctrine of Methods